-The centre as with most in the charity centre needs the help of volunteers which they greatly appreciate.
+The centre needs the help of volunteers, which they appreciate.
 They have opportunities for people to help;

 - Admin – for those that enjoy working in an office environment, suitable for those with computer skills and good communication.

 - Workshop – Helping to build the boxes that the centre builds and sells.
-Carpentry skills is a great help but training is given to those that join in.
+Carpentry skills are a great help, but they give training to those that join in.

-- Nature Reserve – Helping out maintaining the farm’s natural environment.
-For example natural hedgerow building that I helped to build amongst other things.
-Tools and ground working equipment is provided for volunteers.
+- Nature Reserve – Helping to maintain the farm’s natural environment.
+For example, natural hedgerow building that I helped to build amongst other things.
+They provide tools and ground working equipment for volunteers.

-They also have some great media on their Facebook page, like this one.
+They also have some media on their Facebook page.

 The Barn Owl Centre is located outside of Gloucester near to Hempsted.
 It is not far from the site of the weekly Car Boot Sale on the A430.
 The Full Address is Netheridge Farm, Netheridge Cl, Gloucester GL2 5LE.

 Website – https://www.barnowl.co.uk/

 Twitter – https://twitter.com/BarnOwlCentre